mapbox/vector-tile-spec/2.0/README.md

 Each element in the `keys` field of the layer is a string.
 The `keys` include all the keys of features used in the layer, and each key may be referenced by its positional index in this set of `keys`, with the first key having an index of 0.
 The set of `keys` SHOULD NOT contain two or more values which are byte-for-byte identical.

 Each element in the `values` field of the layer encodes a value of any of several types (see below).
 The `values` represent all the values of features used in the layer, and each value may be referenced by its positional index in this set of `values`, with the first value having an index of 0.
-The set of `values` SHOULD NOT contain two or more values which are byte-for-byte identical.
+The set of `values` SHOULD NOT contain two or more values of the same type which are byte-for-byte identical.

 In order to support values of varying string, boolean, integer, and floating point types, the protobuf encoding of the `value` field consists of a set of `optional` fields.
 A value MUST contain exactly one of these optional fields.